ciherrera20/cs143_twitter_coronavirus/README.md

 ## Methodology

-The dataset was first split up into 365 files, each containing the all the tweets from one day in the year.
+The dataset was first split up into 365 files, each containing all the tweets from one day in the year.
 A python script (`src/map.py`) was used to process the tweets from a single day.
 The number of times various hashtags related to coronavirus appeared in tweets were counted and grouped by language and country.
 A bash script was used to parallelize the counting by spawning a process in the background for each day's tweets.
 The resulting counts were stored in intermediate files (`outputs/*`), one for each day.
 More python scripts (`src/reduce.py`, `src/alternative_reduce.py`, `src/visualize.py`) were used to compile all of the counts in order to obtain statistics for the whole year and plot the results.

 ## Results